Philippe Rizzo

-Philippe Rizzo (born 9 February 1981 in Sydney) is an Australian gymnast and Australian Institute of Sport scholarship holder.
+Philippe Sebastien Rizzo (born 9 February 1981 in Sydney) is an Australian gymnast and Australian Institute of Sport scholarship holder.
 He was the first Australian to win a medal at the World Artistic Gymnastics Championships when he won silver on the horizontal bar in Ghent in 2001.
 He is also the first Australian to win a gold medal at the World Artistic Gymnastics Championships when he won the horizontal bar in Aarhus in 2006.

 Rizzo is also a multiple Commonwealth Games gold medalist and has represented Australia at the 2000 and 2004 Summer Olympics.

 His hobbies include playing the guitar and surfing.
 Rizzo joined the AIS in 1995.
 His family is highly involved with gymnastics and runs the Australian Academy of Sport.

 Inaugural inductee to University of Canberra Sport Walk of Fame in 2022.

+Personal life

+Rizzo's father and brother were both involved with gymnastics as his brother, Blaise Rizzo, was a two-time Australian all-around champion and his father, Andre Rizzo, was an Olympian for France.